Onetchou/Neola/README.md

 ## Usage

 1. Load the pre-recorded accompaniment.
 2. Define synchronization points where the orchestra should stop and start.
+3. Press Escape to use the keyboard shortcuts.
+4. To adjust the position of the synchronization points, select a point in the list, click play (P) and use the "<--" button (B) to jump to the previous synchronization point and feel its timing.
+Adjust the timing using the spinbox (or the right & left arrow keys).
-3. During the performance, press the pedal or a key to resume the orchestra at the appropriate moment.
+5. During the performance, press the spacebar to bring the orchestra back in at the appropriate moment.
+It is recommended to use a USB pedal and to map it to the spacebar.

-## Requirements
+## Software requirements

 Programmed using Qt6.5.3 with MSVC2019 64bit